top of page

 9. Operate the ISMS - as each project in the program fills in part of the ISMS, it hands over a suite of operational security management systems and processes, accompanied by a comprehensive set of policies, standards, procedures, guidelines etc. Operating the ISMS has to be an ongoing routine activity for the organisation: this is not a one-shot project!
 The Information Security Management function needs to be established, funded and directed, and many other changes are likely to be required throughout the organisation as information security becomes part of the routine.

-10. Collect ISMS operational artefacts - the ISMS comprises your framework of security policies, standards, procedures, guidelines etc., and it routinely generates and uses security logs, log review reports, firewall configuration files, risk assessment reports etc. ... all of which need to be retained and managed.
+10. Collect ISMS operational artefacts - the ISMS comprises your framework of security policies, standards, procedures, guidelines etc., and it routinely generates and uses security logs, log review reports, firewall configuration files, risk assessment reports etc. ... all of which should be retained and managed.
 These artefacts are crucial evidence that the ISMS is operating correctly.
-You need to build up sufficient artefacts to prove to the auditors that the system is operating, stable and effective.
+Build up sufficient artefacts to prove to the auditors that the system is operating, stable and effective.

 11. Audit the ISMS - internal auditing of the ISMS will be a routine part of it.
-The idea is to have competent and independent reviewers (ideally trained and experienced IT auditors) take a good look at the ISMS, review the evidence (ISMS operational artefacts plus other documentation such as information security policies and procedures), consider that in relation to the risks and opportunities to the organisation, and make recommendations.
-Conformity with the formal requirements of ISO/IEC 27001 (see step 11) may be a major part of the audits but a competent internal audit function will generally be more interested in how well the ISMS meets the organisation’s requirements as a whole: gaining an ISO/IEC 27001 certificate is probably just one of several business reasons for implementing the ISMS and investing in information security management.
+The idea is to have competent and independent reviewers (ideally trained and experienced technology auditors) take a good look at the ISMS, review the evidence (ISMS operational artefacts plus other documentation such as information security policies and procedures), consider that in relation to the risks and opportunities to the organisation, and make recommendations.
+Conformity with the formal requirements of ISO/IEC 27001 (see the next step) may be a major part of the audits but a competent tech auditor will generally be more interested in how well the ISMS meets the organisation’s business requirements as a whole: gaining an ISO/IEC 27001 certificate is probably just one of several business reasons for implementing the ISMS and investing in information security management.
 Identifying and addressing the organisation’s information risks in a structured, systematic, comprehensive, prioritised and coherent manner is the bigger goal.

 12. Check conformity - are you actually doing what you said you were going to do?
 ISO/IEC 27002 covers conformity with internal requirements (corporate policies etc.) and compliance with mandatory obligations (such as laws and industry regulations).
-The ISMS itself needs to incorporate assurance activities generating reports and (often) incident reports and corrective actions.
+The ISMS itself needs to incorporate assurance activities generating, for instance, post-incident reports and corrective actions arising.

 13. Undertake corrective actions - to improve the ISMS and address risks.
 The ‘management system’ part of the ISMS should result in continuous alignment between business requirements, information risks and capabilities for information security.
 As with quality management systems, the idea is to give management a means of controlling information security management processes systematically such that they can be continually monitored and improved, not least because perfect security is an unattainable goal in any real-world situation.